Ace-Cassidy/covidishomework/README.md

-Note that ```data/dna-inputs/MERS_2012_KF600620.fasta.ignore``` is not picked up by the ```*.fasta``` glob star, this file is excluded due to its containing ambiguos reads.
+Note that ```data/dna-inputs/MERS_2012_KF600620.fasta.ignore``` is not picked up by the ```*.fasta``` glob star, this file is excluded due to its containing ambiguous reads.
 We felt that it was easiest to simply exclude this file from our analysis, rather than substituting arbitrary base pairs into the sequence.